-At June 30, 2019, the District reported the following amount for its proportionate share of the net pension (asset)/liability for each of the Systems.
-The net pension (asset)/liability was measured as of June 30, 2018, for TRS and March 31, 2019, for ERS.
-The total pension amount used to calculate the net pension (asset)/liability was determined by an actuarial valuation.
-The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the Systems relative to the projected contributions of all participating members, actuarially determined.
+At June 30, 2020, the District reported the following amount for its proportionate share of the net pension (asset)/liability for each of the Systems.
+The net pension (asset)/liability was measured as of June 30, 2019, for TRS and March 31, 2020, for ERS.
+The total pension amount used to calculate the net pension (asset)/liability was determined by an actuarial valuation as of June 30, 2018 for TRS and April 1, 2019 for ERS.
+The District's proportion of the net pension (asset)/liability was based on a projection of the District's long-term share of contributions to the Systems relative to the projected contributions of all participating members, actuarially determined.
 This information was provided by the TRS and ERS Systems in reports provided to the District.